UANDES-4103-201910/lab-assignment-1-josefinavalenzuela/README.md

 Q6 - Activate the tab “Security”.
 Find out what entity (certifying authority) emitted the certificate used by the web site, and the expiration date of the certificate.

-The certificate expires: Monday, January 18, 2038, 20:59:59 Chilean summer time.
-Moreover, the company that issued the certificate is COMODO CA Limited it is located in Salford, Greater Manchester, Great Britain.
+The certificate expires: Wednesday, August 21, 2019, 19:59:59 Chile standard time.
+Moreover, the company that issued the certificate is COMODO RSA Domain Validation Secure Server CA and it is located in Salford, Greater Manchester, Great Britain.